NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Trigger a Sync Operation for an Existing SnapMirror Relationship

-The NetApp Data Science Toolkit can be used to trigger a sync operation for an existing SnapMirror relationshp for which the destination volume resides on the user's storage system, as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to trigger a sync operation for an existing SnapMirror relationshp for which the destination volume resides on the user's storage system, as part of any Python program or workflow.
 NetApp's SnapMirror volume replication technology can be used to quickly and efficiently replicate data between NetApp storage systems.
 For example, SnapMirror could be used to replicate newly acquired data, gathered on a different NetApp storage system, to the user's NetApp storage system to be used for AI/ML model training or retraining.

 Tip: Use the listSnapMirrorRelationships() function to obtain the UUID.